RightsandWrongsgit/ARMTEC/modules/forum.md

 <img src="../modules/images/forum10.png"  width="500">

 Of course your new menu can’t be found on your web site pages because just creating it doesn’t “place it”.
-Thus under your administration menu you need to click on the ‘Structure’ tab and on the top of that list is ‘Block layout’; which you click to open what essentially shows you the names of the sections in your theme and what is in each section.
-If you want your little forum mini-menu to be seen in the sidebar first section you click the ‘Place block’ button, scroll to find it, and place it there.
+Thus under your administration menu you need to click on the ‘Structure’ tab and on the top of that list is ‘Block layout’; which you click to open what essentially shows you the names of the regions in your theme and what is in each section.
+Try this ifyou don't understand [Regions & Blocks.](https://www.webwash.net/courses/managing-blocks-in-drupal/l/overview-blocks-and-regions/) If you want your little forum mini-menu to be seen in the sidebar first region you click the ‘Place block’ button, scroll to find it, and place it there.

 <img src="../modules/images/forum11a.png"  width="500">
 <img src="../modules/images/forum11b.png"  width="500">